tyler-ramage-inc/isuzu-vehicross/README.md

 2. I brought in 2 fonts.
 The Lilita One font was brought in using Google Fonts CDN.
 For the Isuzu Font I used a font generator to create a webfont kit and used the @font-face to use it.
 This was really exciting to learn how to bring in certain fonts.

+3. In the footer section if you click on "Tyler Ramage" a contact form modal will appear.
+After hearing that bots can sniff email address from html pages I decided not to use the basic <a> tag.
+Instead I used a modal to keep my email private.

+4. In the footer section if you click on "Sign Up Now" a sign-up form modal will appear.
+In the future this will allow visitors to sign up.